MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online-server-profile-oauth.md

 # Exchange Online cross tenant authentication

 Use Server-Side Sync to synchronize Exchange Online mailboxes that reside on different Exchange Online tenants.
-Follow the steps in this topic to complete the prerequistites before you set up a Exchange Online server profile using Oauth cross tenant authentication.
-For more information, see [Create an email server profile for Exchnage Online](connect-exchange-online.md#create-an-email-server-profile-for-exchnage-online).
+Follow the steps in this topic to complete the prerequisites before you set up an Exchange Online server profile using Oauth cross tenant authentication.
+For more information, see [Create an email server profile for Exchange Online](connect-exchange-online.md#create-an-email-server-profile-for-exchange-online).

 ## Configuration